adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

   });
 ```

-**Watch out, this is not a completely offline mode.** Network activity will stop (as an emulation of a network being offline), but you will not be able to test features of your application that use [online/offline events](https://developer.mozilla.org/en-US/docs/Web/API/Window/offline_event) in the [`addEventListener()` method](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener):
+**Watch out, this is not fully offline mode.** Network activity will stop (as an emulation of a network being offline), but you will not be able to test features of your application that use [online/offline events](https://developer.mozilla.org/en-US/docs/Web/API/Window/offline_event) in the [`addEventListener()` method](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener):

 ```JavaScript
 // If your application’s code has this: